davewsmith/mosquitto-telegraf-influxdb-grafana/NOTES.md

 environment variables, which keeps it from requiring a password change on initial access.
 (Chrome does complain about an insecure password, as it probably should.)

+Now to decide whether to provision an initial dashboard, or write up instructions and call it good enough.